Artemystra/eclipsephase-shop/README.md

 To remove the module for good, delete the shop actors **while the module is still active**, then disable it.

-One more thing worth knowing: chat cards created before version 2.5 of the system carry no shop data.
-Rescuing such an old card's favor roll with a pool spend still spends the pool but no longer completes the purchase.
-Only cards from 2.5 onwards carry what that needs.

 ## Settings

 Two house rules ship switched **on**, each switchable on its own under Game Settings: